-“The process of examining data sets in order to draw conclusions about the information they contain, increasingly with the aid of specialized systems and software.”
+“The process of examining data sets in order to find trends and draw conclusions about the information they contain.
+Increasingly, data analysis is done with the aid of specialized systems and software.”

 “Most raw data, especially big data, is not suitable for human consumption, but the information we derive from the data is.”

 Descriptive analysis is the first analysis performed and generates simple summaries.
 This type of analysis is the 10,000-foot view of your data.
 Usually, this is presented in a simple graph, chart, or list that is easier to understand.
 To help you summarize this data, you’ll need to be tracking your data in a spreadsheet, CRM, or other software.